 Compatibility and Technical Aspects

 Space Aces, alongside being fun to play, is immaculate on a technical level as well as there aren’t any significant bugs or glitches that would surface at inconvenient times and hinder your experience in any way.
-As for compatibility, Space Aces has been designed to work on version 1.14 of Minecraft so you’ll need to ensure that you have the same version of the game before playing it.
+As for compatibility, Space Aces has been designed to work on version 1.14.4 and 1.13.2 of Minecraft so you’ll need to ensure that you have the same version of the game before playing it.

 Overall, Space Aces is an exciting map that provides an exhilarating class based FPS experience that you won’t be disappointed with.